CheloGE/Object_detection_in_urban_environments/writeup.md

     * Min area (ratio of cropped image to original image): 0.75
     * Max area (ratio of cropped image to original image): 1.0

 After training the SSD-resnet on these conditions.
-The results of the tensorboard normalized total loss were as follows:
+The results of the tensorboard normalized total loss for the training loss decreased quickly.
+However, the validation didn't even show in the graph as it didn't decrease, as shown below:

 <p align="center"><img src=./Images/starter_pipeline_2.JPG height="300"/></p>

-After the evaluation process we can also see the performance of the network as shown below:
+However, I got the following performance from the evaluation process:

 <p align="center"><img src=./Images/starter_pipeline_1.JPG height="300"/></p>

-You can see that the network finds out the vehicle objects mainly, This is expected as we saw in the EDA section where most of the data was from vehicle samples.
+You can see that the network finds out the vehicle objects mainly, This is expected as I saw in the EDA section where most of the data was from vehicle samples.
 However, it misclassifies some of them and the boxes are around certains features from the object and not the whole object.
+No pedestrians are found.

 ### Augmented pipeline

-To overcome the issues found in the previous pipeline we performed more augmentations as listed below:
+To overcome the issues found in the previous pipeline I performed more augmentations as listed below:

 * Random Horizontal flips
     * probability of 0.6